 How Does an Attorney Help After a Car Accident?

 Many people assume they can handle an insurance claim on their own after a car accident in Florida.
 Even if they are injured or sustained serious property damage, they think the case is straightforward because the other driver clearly caused the crash, or perhaps an insurance company made a financial offer to settle the case as quickly as possible.

 In many cases, however, victims who try to seek justice on their own quickly get in over their heads.
 Often, the drivers that cause auto accidents change their stories and deny any wrongdoing.
 And if the offer from an insurance company seems too good to be true, it probably is.
 Insurance companies often don't offer enough to cover the true cost of an accident.
 A fast-talking claims adjuster may try to convince you that your case is worth little more than the offer on the table.
 You may be left with the feeling that no one is going to take your accident seriously.

 We understand what you're going through.
 Whether your case is big or small, Attorney Scott M. Miller will take the matter seriously.
-Call the Law Office of Scott M. Miller today for a free consultation.
+Call the Law Offices of Scott M. Miller, P.A. today for a free consultation.
 There's no obligation.
 There's no pressure.
 We'll simply listen to you, answer your questions and discuss your rights.
 If you decide to hire us, we will work tirelessly for you to get you the money you need and deserve.

-How can the Law Office of Scott M. Miller help me after my accident?
+How can the Law Offices of Scott M. Miller, P.A. help me after my accident?